aragon/aragon-cli/docs-internal/Dependencies.md

 npm install --save ignore@4
 ```

-Note: sometimes you need to run `npm shrinkwrap` to ensure the lock file has been updated.
+Note: sometimes you need to [regenerate the lockfiles](#regenerate-a-lock-file) when you install
+a new package, because the automatic updates prove very unreliable.

 [greenkeeper-home]: https://greenkeeper.io
 [shrinkwrap-home]: https://docs.npmjs.com/cli/shrinkwrap.html